Loading…

 Don't hoard Insignias.
 There's no benefit to saving them.
 If you have Veteran Insignias and Buccaneers L2 is within range, submit immediately.
 The cannon upgrade pays off in every fight from that point forward.
 Insignias sitting in inventory do nothing.

-The Foothills is where players who relied exclusively on Coastal Traders stall.
-Coastal Traders quests disappear and they have no ship faction momentum built.
+The Foothills is where players who relied exclusively on Coastal Islands Journal quests stall.
+Those quests give way to the Foothills set, and players who ignored reputation have no ship faction momentum built.
 The fix is to start submitting Insignias to ship factions from day one, even during the Coastal Islands.
 Both tracks should be running from the start.

 Q: How does faction reputation work in Windrose?
 A: Ship faction reputation builds through Insignia submissions to faction vendors.
 Insignias drop from defeated enemies and ships: Deckhand (+4), Newhand (+1), Veteran (+20), Old Salt (+80), Letters of Favour (+10).
 Level 2 costs 100 points; Level 3 is roughly 300-400; Level 4 is 600+.
 Reputation is permanent and cannot be transferred.